skypilot-org/skypilot/examples/k8s_cloud_deploy/README.md

 pip install "skypilot-nightly[lambda,kubernetes]"
 ```

+2. Use a cloud which supports opening ports on SkyPilot or manually expose ports 6443 and 443 on the VMs.
+This is required to expose k8s API server.

-2. On your lambda cloud dashboard, configure the firewall to allow inbound connections on port `443` and `6443` (required to expose k8s API server).
+   For example, if using lambda cloud, configure the firewall on the lambda cloud dashboard to allow inbound connections on port `443` and `6443`.

 <p align="center">
 <img src="https://i.imgur.com/uSA7BMH.png" alt="firewall" width="500"/>